Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Why Does LEWC Emerge in the Wide-Width Regime?

 From the above considerations, for the pre-activations at each layer of the two models, having a smaller overlap among the dimensions whose magnitudes deviate significantly from zero makes the linearity of ReLU more likely to hold.
 In particular, this is more likely when each weight has low rank.
 This is because one model's pre-activation is given by $\tilde{\bmz}_\ell^\pa = \bmW_\ell^\pa \bmz_{\ell-1}^\pa$, and if many coordinates of $\tilde{\bmz}_\ell^\pa$ are close to zero regardless of the input, then $\bmW_\ell^\pa$ must have low rank.
-If the rank of $\bmW_\ell^\pa$ is large, then when regarding $\bmW_\ell^\pa$ as a linear mapping, the dimension of its output space is large, so the number of coordinates near zero necessarily decreases. \citet{Ito_ICLR_2025} showed that as the model width increases, the rank of each layer's weight matrix becomes relatively small compared to the width, suggesting that widening the model induces low-rank weights and makes the linearity of ReLU more feasible.
+If the rank of $\bmW_\ell^\pa$ is large, then when regarding $\bmW_\ell^\pa$ as a linear mapping, the dimension of its output space is large, so the number of coordinates near zero necessarily decreases. \citet{Ito_ICLR_2025} showed that as the model width increases, the rank of each layer's weight matrix becomes relatively small compared to the width, suggesting that widening the model induces low-rank weights and makes the linearity of ReLU more feasible.\footnote{Low rankness does not by itself imply coordinate level sparsity, which is the more direct driver of weak additivity.
+Nonetheless, our experiments indicate that the two are tightly coupled in practice: varying weight decay changes the rank of the weight matrices, and we observe a corresponding change in coordinate level sparsity of the pre-activations.}

-We empirically verified whether widening the model reduces, for each layer, the relative number of dimensions with large variance in the pre-activations \textit{with respect to zero} rather than around their mean. \cref{fig:input_dev_hist} shows the histogram of pre-activation standard deviations at the second hidden layer, demonstrating that most dimensions have negligible variance.
-This indicates that only a limited number of dimensions effectively determine the model's output. \cref{fig:input_dev} also shows that as width increases, the overlap between high-variance dimensions of two models decreases, supporting the approximate linearity of ReLU.
+We empirically verified whether widening the model reduces, for each layer, the relative number of dimensions with a large second moment of the pre-activations. \cref{fig:input_dev_hist} shows the histogram of the square root of the pre-activation second moment at the second hidden layer, demonstrating that most dimensions have negligible second moment.
+This indicates that only a limited number of dimensions effectively contribute to the model's output. \cref{fig:input_dev} further shows that as the width increases, the overlap between the large-moment dimensions of two independently trained models decreases, supporting the approximate linearity of ReLU.